CMLPlatform/ramascene/docs/source/deployment.rst

 Start Celery in virtual env.:

-``celery -A ramasceneMasterProject worker -l info  --concurrency=2``
+``celery -A ramasceneMasterProject worker -l info  --concurrency=1``

-Be careful with CPU load if you raise concurrency.
+Be careful with load if you raise concurrency.

 Test the application to see if everything is running correct in a web-browser.